jbeuler/ENCRYPT-1.0/README.md

 # ENCRYPT-1.0
-A simple program which helps with encrypting decrypting text files.
+A simple program which helps with encrypting and decrypting text files.

 ***This program is coded in C language and the encryption/decryption algorithm is based on Ceasar Cipher.***